-Roasted and mashed acorn squash is super easy, to make, creamy and delicious.
+Roasted and mashed acorn squash is super easy to make, creamy and delicious.
 This simple acorn squash recipe uses just 7 ingredients and takes 5 minutes to prep and get into the oven.
 Vibrant and colorful, packed with nutrition, naturally vegan and gluten-free…this healthy side dish with no added sugar will quickly become a favorite.

 This post was updated from the original posted October 2, 2017.
-This post may contain affiliate links.
-As an amazon associate, I earn from qualifying purchases at. no additional cost to you.

 Oh, you know you want this in your life….a super delicious side dish recipe (that happens to be healthy) with little hands on time!
 Savory, cozy fall vibes in every bite.
+As far as acorn squash recipes go, it doesn’t get any better than this!

 I’m obsessed over here!
 This easy squash recipe is ridiculously tasty.
 There’s more of a subtle, earthy sweetness than you find with butternut squash recipes.
 And I’m not complaining.
-I love the savory, authentic fall flavors in this acorn mash.

 This roasted and mashed acorn squash is a staple in our house this time of year with good reason.
 Fall always seems to be a bit hectic and I just love the simplicity of this recipe.
 Get it into the oven and then forget about it while you move on to other tasks.
 Once the squash and garlic are roasted, the dish comes together in about 2 minutes, with staples from your spice cabinet.
 That’s it.
 No mess, no fuss.